FIVE QUICK TIPS FOR TAKING BETTER BLACK AND WHITE PHOTOGRAPHS

 5 – Post processing

 Once you’ve downloaded your photos, try a bit of basic post processing with the image processing software you have.
 Simply adjusting the shadows and highlights in a black and white photograph makes all the difference!
 And you can do this on most smartphones these days with a photo editing app!

 Photographer in Cambridge

-Louisa Williams is a family and children’s photographer based near Cambridge and working throughout Cambridgeshire, Suffolk and the surrounding areas.
+Louisa Williams is a family photographer based near Cambridge and working throughout Cambridgeshire, Suffolk.
 You can see more of her current work and enquire about commissions here and can follow her on Facebook and Instagram.

 Booking your family photography session